astorisab/SocialWhitelistBlacklist/README.md

 [TO DO] - limit on allowing connections to video service

+[TO DO] - fix for live streaming.
+Does not currently work with the protocol below

 To allow video streaming the following conditions should be followed:

 1. An ask policy should be used for googlevideo.com